 Ingredients

-- 16 oz. frozen spinach leaves
+- 16 ounces frozen spinach

-- 3 eggs
+- 2 eggs

-- 1 oz. low-fat mozzarella cheese
+- 1 ounce low-fat mozzarella cheese, shredded

-- 4 oz. fat-free cottage cheese
+- 4 ounces low-fat cottage cheese

-- 1 tsp. curry powder
+- 1 teaspoon curry powder

-- ¼ tsp. chili flakes
+- ¼ teaspoon chili flakes

-- 1 tsp. salt
+- ½ teaspoon salt

-- 1 tsp. pepper
+- 1 egg

-- Cooking spray
+- cooking spray

 Instructions

 - Preheat oven to 400° F (200° C).
+Line a rimmed baking sheet with parchment paper and spray with cooking oil.

 - Bake for 15 minutes, then set aside to cool on a rack.
 Don’t turn off the oven.

-- Spread the filling over the cooled spinach.
+- Spread the filling evenly over the cooled spinach.
 Don’t spread it all the way to the corners, or it will spill out when you roll it up.

 A bit of work but so worth it.
 Everybody loves this spinach roll.
 Will make it often.